Frigory33/ocaml-allegro-5/README.md

 Merge requests and bug reports are very welcome!
 Please join the project!

 You can also create a bug report for a feature request.

+A small repository for testing the binding is available at [ocaml-allegro-5-test](https://github.com/Frigory33/ocaml/allegro-5-test).